-Board training is one of the most critical responsibilities of the board.
-Proper orientation will ensure desired continuity of the Academy's mission and goals attainment.
-New board members will receive an orientation and be given a thorough review of the Bylaws, Articles of Incorporation and other applicable governing documents.
+Board training is one of the most critical responsibilities of the Board.
+Proper orientation will ensure desired continuity of the Schools mission and goals attainment.
+New Board members will receive an orientation and be given a thorough review of the Bylaws, Articles of Incorporation and other applicable governing documents.
 Please see Appendix J for training timetable.

 To ensure board members are effective in their role, board members will receive training on a variety of topics.
 Training will be provided by Cranfill Sumner & Hartzog, LLP, which has been selected by the board as its legal counsel.
-Board members have been and will continue to participate in the board training workshops provided by DPI.
+Board members will participate in the board training workshops provided by DPI.
 The board has not yet adopted policies, but intends to do so in accordance with applicable law, including without limitation SBE policy TCS-U-006.
 In addition, the board will attend professional development conferences.